Arlodactyl/Aotearoa-Treasures-Ltd/README.md

 ## Todo

-- Add a cart for user and its able to store multiple purchases
+- Add a cart for user and its able to store multiple purchases (DONE - ARLEIA)
 - User is able to purchase a product from the store
 - User is able to search for a product within the selected store, exp.(Search function in [Struct] store)
 - User is able to view a summary of there spending, exp.(view summary function in [Struct] User)